advent, Bible, Christian faith, Christian Writer, Jesus, Names of Christ, The Word of God

 More information on Joy, and her books can be found here

-Bearing Fruit, Bible, Connected to God, Faith, Holy Spirit, Rooted in Christ, The Word of God
+Bible, Faith, The Word of God

 ROOTS THAT KEEP GROWING